groupon/codeburner/docs/developer/api.md

 ### POST /api/burn
 Submit a new burn.

-Since a burn is considered a scan of a single revision of a given service, this will return a 409 validation error if you submit a duplicate service/revision combo.
+Since a burn is considered a scan of a single revision of a given repo, this will return a 409 validation error if you submit a duplicate repo/revision combo.

 If you don't specify a revision it defaults to master-HEAD, and resolves that to a specific commit for you automatically.

 #### Parameters (<strong>*</strong> <small>required</small>):
-* <strong>*</strong>**service_name**: A **string** representing the service's identifying name
+* <strong>*</strong>**repo_name**: A **string** representing the repo's identifying name
 * <strong>*</strong>**repo_url**:     A **string** representing the full GitHub repository URL
 * **revision**:                       A **string** representing either a commit SHA or release tag
 * **notify**:                         A **string** representing the e-mail address to send a notification to on completion

 #### Sample request:
-<pre class="command-line" data-output="2-4"><code class="language-bash">curl -X POST -F service_name='codeburner' -F repo_url='https://github.com/groupon/codeburner'  http://localhost:8080/api/burn
+<pre class="command-line" data-output="2-4"><code class="language-bash">curl -X POST -F repo_name='codeburner' -F repo_url='https://github.com/groupon/codeburner'  http://localhost:8080/api/burn
 </code></pre>

 #### Sample response: